zaniebot/uv/CONTRIBUTING.md

 cargo run -- pip install requests
 ```

+### Testing on Windows

+When testing debug builds on Windows, the stack can overflow resulting in a `STATUS_STACK_OVERFLOW` error code.
+This is due to a small stack size limit on Windows that we encounter when running unoptimized builds — the release
+builds do not have this problem.
+We [added a `UV_STACK_SIZE` variable](https://github.com/astral-sh/uv/pull/941) to
+bypass this problem during testing.
+We recommend bumping the stack size from the default of 1MB to 2MB, e.g., `UV_STACK_SIZE=2000000`.

 ## Running inside a docker container

 Source distributions can run arbitrary code on build and can make unwanted modifications to your system (["Someone's Been Messing With My Subnormals!" on Blogspot](https://moyix.blogspot.com/2022/09/someones-been-messing-with-my-subnormals.html), ["nvidia-pyindex" on PyPI](https://pypi.org/project/nvidia-pyindex/)), which can even occur when just resolving requirements.
 To prevent this, there's a Docker container you can run commands in: